Matteopaluh/KEMET/README.md

 - Metabolic model universe comprehend grampos, gramneg, archaea or other custom universe (this is an optional indication needed for GSMM de-novo reconstruction)

 4) Fill in other instruction text files.
-If HMM-analyses are desired, these need either the "module_file.instruction" or the "ko_file.instruction" files as follows, depending on the desired MODE OF USE (which needs to be specified with the `--hmm_mode MODE` parameter)
+If HMM-analyses are desired, these need either the "module_file.instruction" or the "ko_file.instruction" files as follows, depending on the desired MODE OF USE (which needs to be specified with the `--hmm_mode MODE` parameter).

 |MODE|Analysis|Instructions|
 |---|---|---|